Expand your professional training with Veritas Collaborative.

 Cover letter and CV: In your cover letter, please be sure to address your interest in eating disorder treatment at Veritas Collaborative specifically; experience and interest in co-morbid disorders; experience and interest in working in intensive programs (full and partial day treatment programs); experience co-facilitating groups; experience and interest in training and development; your working and evolving philosophy on the self as therapist; and short- and long-term career goals.

+When submitting your application, please specify which site location you are applying for.
 Submit your application by sending your cover letter and CV as attachments to the following email address:

 Lauren Moody, Psy.D., LP (she/her)

 What challenges might come up for me during this training?

 Food and eating are central to all of our lives.
 Meanwhile, the prevalence—and normalization—of disordered eating behaviors is on the rise in our culture.
 Given these realities, it’s no surprise that challenges and concerns arise when an intern actively participates in this rotation.
 Some of those challenges may include: